orielsanchez/cse15l-lab-reports/lab3.md

 (base) oriel@Oriels-MacBook-Air docsearch %
 ```

-### command line option 4: grep -n
+### command line option 4: `grep -n`

-Each output line is preceded by its relative line number in the file, starting at line 1.
-The line number counter is reset for each file processed.
-This option is ignored if -c, -L, -l, or -q is specified.
+The `grep -n` command in Unix/Linux adds line numbers to the output of a search, showing where each match is found within the file.
+This feature is particularly useful for pinpointing the exact location of matches, which is crucial for debugging, editing, or analyzing data within larger files.

 #### example 1